SeanArmstrong/Webpack-React/README.md

 and navigate to http://localhost:8080.

-`start` is a script located in the package json that runs `webpack-dev-server --hot --inline`
+`start` is a script located in the package.json that runs `webpack-dev-server --hot --inline`

 TODO:
 * React Routes